UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team25-stereo-depth-vision.md

 <center> Figure 3: Implementation of the Warp Step </center>

 #### Update
 A CNN model $$U$$ then takes n tile hypotheses as input and predicts a change for the tile plus a confidence value $$w$$.
 This convolutional layer is useful as it allows the use of neighboring information from other tiles, along with the multidimensional inputs to be used in updating the tile hypothesis.
 The tile hypothesis is augmented with the matching costs $$\phi$$ computed during the warping step, with the warp costs stored for the current estimate and offset +-1 to give a local cost volume.
+This allows the disparity value to be iteratively updated at different scales without the need for an explicit cost volume.
 In the paper the augmented tile map is denoted as follows:

 $$a_{l,x,y} = [h_{l,x,y}, \phi(e_l, d - 1), \phi(e_l, d), \phi(e_l, d +1)]$$